hitesh920/deploy-mirror-leech-bot/README.md

 ![image](https://user-images.githubusercontent.com/77688759/161736264-f68a9e54-e495-4a16-aaea-351334164ff0.png)

 - For `Site Name` var, you can give any name for eg `personal`.

-- For `Share Drive ID or root` var, goto your drive and create a new folder for your index (don't create this folder in the shared drive you created previously).
+- For `Share Drive ID or root` var, goto your drive and create a new folder for your index (don't create this folder in the shared drive).

 ![image](https://user-images.githubusercontent.com/77688759/161736709-0adeca7d-f0d1-4caf-813a-a320822bdfe4.png)